ghoste9624/anonybash/README.md

 Uninstall everything at once

-ONLY USE THIS COMMAND IF YOU HAVE YOUR ANONYBASH MOTD INSTALLED.
+⚠️ONLY USE THIS COMMAND IF YOU HAVE YOUR ANONYBASH MOTD INSTALLED.

-if you use this command without anonybash motd installed you will get an error in usr/etc/profile since you just removed the last line ``fi``
+NOTE: If you use this command without anonybash motd installed you will get an error in usr/etc/profile since you just removed the last line ``fi``
 ```
 cd ~
 rm -rf anonybash